JetBrains/intellij-sdk-docs/topics/appendix/tools/tools_gradle_intellij_plugin.md

 - `FailureLevel.MISSING_DEPENDENCIES` - Missing dependencies
 - `FailureLevel.INVALID_PLUGIN` - The following files specified for the verification are not valid plugins
 - `FailureLevel.NOT_DYNAMIC` - Plugin cannot be loaded/unloaded without IDE restart
-- `FailureLevel.ALL` - All of above
+- `FailureLevel.ALL` - All of the above
 - `FailureLevel.NONE` - None of above